Knightro63/flutter_nrfutil/README.md

 ## Usage

-The nRF devices have different softdevices, be sure to select the correct softdevice from the enum list sofDeviceReqType.
+The nRF devices have different softdevices, be sure to select the correct softdevice from the enum list softDeviceReqType.
 If a key file is not provided a default key will be used.
 DO NOT US THIS KEY IN YOUR FINAL PACKAGE.

 A DFU package is able to consist of standalone firmware options e.g.(application, sofdevice, or bootloader) or combined options e.g.(application+softdevice+bootloader, application+sofdevice, or softdevice+bootloader).
 It is not able to make a application+bootloader.